Lenalidomide (Revlimid ®)

 Back to top

-Lenalidomide is usually taken once a day.
-You should take the capsules at about the same time each day.
-They should be swallowed whole with a glass of water, with or without food.
-The capsules should not be chewed or opened.
+Take the tablets at about the same time each day.
+Swallow them whole with a glass of water.
+The tablets should not be chewed or opened.

 Preventing pregnancy while taking lenalidomide